 The best HP Computers:

-HP’s Spectre x360 is the premium model amongst its laptop family, available in both 13.3-inch and 15.6-inch sizes.
+HP’s Spectre x360 is the premium model amongst its laptop family.
+It’s available in a few sizes, but the 13-inch version is definitely the best around.
+It’s much more portable and convenient.
 Every detail has been polished, from the gem-cut aluminum body to the carefully angled USB-C charging port.
 On the inside of this premium machine, you’ll find brand new 11th-generation Intel Core processors and Iris Xe graphics to match.
-The Spectre starts with 16GB of RAM and a 512GB PCle NVMe SSD, both of which are plenty for your needs.
+The Spectre starts with 8GB of RAM and a 256GB PCle NVMe SSD, both of which are plenty for most users’ needs.

-If you’re more interested in gaming, then the Omen 15 is right up your alley.
-It is easily the best HP gaming computer you can buy.
+If you’re more interested in gaming, Omen laptops are definitely among the best HP computers.
+The Omen 15 is probably right up your alley.
 The company gave its gaming flagship a complete facelift in 2020, dropping the gaming aesthetic for an everyday powerhouse look.
-Don’t worry, though, the facelift didn’t include a shift away from the performance.
+Don’t worry, though; the facelift didn’t include a shift away from the performance.
 This is still the powerful Omen you expect.
 You can choose either an Intel or an AMD Ryzen version, and both come equipped with Nvidia’s GeForce GPUs.
-The Omen 15 tops out at 32GB of RAM and 1TB of onboard storage.

-As a gamer, you’ll be pleased with the 15.6-inch 144Hz display.
+As a gamer, you’ll be pleased with the 15.6-inch 300Hz display.
 It comes in with a Full HD resolution, though it’s not a touchscreen.
-HP’s Omen even manages an impressive 12 hours of battery life to keep you in the game all day long.
+HP’s Omen even manages an impressive 12.5 hours of battery life to keep you in the game all day long.

 HP found a way to slim the bezels even further on the new Envy line, and a 16:10 aspect ratio makes your overall experience just a bit more comfortable.
 You can also use physical buttons to toggle your microphone and webcam — perfect for a new semester of Zoom classes.